OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 Fulfilling the requirements in MASVS-L1 results in a secure app that follows security best practices and doesn't suffer from common vulnerabilities.
 MASVS-L2 adds additional defense-in-depth controls such as SSL pinning, resulting in an app that is resilient against more sophisticated attacks - assuming the security controls of the mobile operating system are intact and the end user is not viewed as a potential adversary.
 Fulfilling all, or subsets of, the software protection requirements in MASVS-R helps impede specific client-side threats where the end user is malicious and/or the mobile OS is compromised.

-**I: Allthough we recommend implementing MASVS-L1 controls in each app, Implementing a control or not should ultimately be a risk-based decision.**
+**I: Allthough we recommend implementing MASVS-L1 controls in each app, Implementing a control or not should ultimately be a risk-based decision, which is taken/communicated with the business owners.**

 **II: Note that software protection controls listed in MASVS-R and described in the OWASP Mobile Testing Guide can ultimately be bypassed and must never be used as a replacement for security controls.
 Instead, they are intended to add threat-specific, additional protective controls to apps that also fulfill the MASVS requirements in MASVS L1 or L2.**